tm011064/Benchmark/README.md

 }
 ```

+#### IBenchmarkComment

+If your [IBenchmarkCandidate](https://github.com/tm011064/Benchmark/blob/master/src/Benchmark/IBenchmarkCandidate.cs) also implements the [IBenchmarkComment](https://github.com/tm011064/Benchmark/blob/master/src/Benchmark/IBenchmarkComment.cs) interface you can render a comment for each candidate per context.
+You can use this method to output additional information gathered during tests.

-## Dry Runs
+## Warm Up Runs
-The [Measure](https://github.com/tm011064/Benchmark/blob/master/src/Benchmark/Measure.cs) builder allows you to specify a number of dry runs for your algorithm to counter JIT compilation influencing your results.
+The [Measure](https://github.com/tm011064/Benchmark/blob/master/src/Benchmark/Measure.cs) builder allows you to specify a number of warm up runs for your algorithm to counter JIT compilation influencing your results.
 If you have a good number of runs and are only interested in the median runtime, you won't need this feature.
-If overall/average execution time of the runs is important, dry runs will remove any distortions caused by JIT compilation.
+If overall/average execution time of the runs is important, warm up runs will remove any distortions caused by JIT compilation.